THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 status.
 The economic burden of diabetes is significant, with costs exceeding $400 billion annually.

-Here are some statistics on diabetes in the USA:<br> \* As of 2021, approximately 34.2 million Americans, or 10.5% of the population, have diabetes.<br> \* About 90-95% of cases are type II diabetes.<br> \* Another 88 million American adults, or 34.5% of the population, have prediabetes. \* 1 in 5 people with diabetes, and 8 in 10 people with prediabetes, are unaware of their condition.<br> \* Diabetes is also more common among people with lower income and education levels. \* Diabetes is the seventh leading cause of death in the United States.<br>
+Here are some statistics on diabetes in the USA:<br>

+-   As of 2021, approximately 34.2 million Americans, or 10.5% of the
+    population, have diabetes.<br>

+-   About 90-95% of cases are type II diabetes.<br>

+-   Another 88 million American adults, or 34.5% of the population, have prediabetes.

+-   1 in 5 people with diabetes, and 8 in 10 people with prediabetes,
+    are unaware of their condition.<br>

+-   Diabetes is also more common among people with lower income and education levels.<br>

+-   Diabetes is the seventh leading cause of death in the United States.<br>

-\* In 2017, the total cost of diagnosed diabetes in the United States was estimated to be $327 billion.<br>
+-   In 2017, the total cost of diagnosed diabetes in the United States was estimated to be $327 billion.<br>

 So given this statistics, we know that it is important to identify the key factors that lead to diabetes.
 Also if we can develop a predictive